The holonomy Lie $\infty$-groupoid of a singular foliation I: Equivalent bi-submersions

 \subsection{Bi-vertical vector fields and equivalent points of a given bi-submersion}

-The next theorem is extremely important, extends a theorem of Claire Debord \cite{Debord} about holonomy groupoids, and, as in \cite{Debord}, is a consequence of the Period Bounding Lemma (see Abraham and Robbin \cite{AR} or Ozols \cite{Ozols}).
+The next theorem extends a theorem of Claire Debord \cite{Debord,DEBORD2013613} about holonomy groupoids, and, as in \cite{Debord,Debord,DEBORD2013613}, is a consequence of the Period Bounding Lemma (see Abraham and Robbin \cite{AR} or Ozols \cite{Ozols}).
 There is a long history of using Period Bounding Lemma for integration results, see e.g., \cite{Crainic-Fernandes}, \cite{Debord,DEBORD2013613}.

 \begin{theorem} Consider a bi-submersion $(M, \mathcal{F}_M)\stackrel{p}{\leftarrow}W\stackrel{q}{\rightarrow}(N, \mathcal F_N) $ such that $\mathcal{BV}_W $ is a singular foliation.
 Every point $x\in W$ admits a neighborhood $ \mathcal U$ such that the following items are equivalent for any two $w,w' \in \mathcal U$ \begin{enumerate} \item[(i)] $w$ and $w'$ are equivalent, \item[(ii)] $w$ and $w'$ are in the same leaf of the bi-vertical singular foliation $\mathcal{BV}_W $. \end{enumerate} \end{theorem}